kawakami-o3/go-sqlite3-utils/README.md

 # go-sqlite-utils
-Libraries for manipulating a SQLite file.
+Pure GO Libraries for manipulating a SQLite file.

 ## Installation